-Communiqué subscribers can get a taste of these advanced investing strategies through the monthly recommendations as the newsletter has several model portfolios of different risk tolerances.
+Communiqué subscribers can get a preview of more advanced investing strategies through the monthly recommendations, as the newsletter has several model portfolios of different risk tolerances.

-Mr. Green receives credit for the iconic Gone Fishin' Portfolio that is the foundation for many investment portfolios.
-This sub-portfolio recommends funds that give exposure to many asset classes and you can hold long-term, even when there are no ideal short-term trading ideas.
+Mr. Green receives credit for the iconic Gone Fishin' Portfolio, the foundation for many investment portfolios.
+This sub-portfolio recommends funds that give exposure to many asset classes.
+As a result, you can hold long-term, even when there are no ideal short-term trading ideas.

 Oxford Communiqué Stock Picks

 New Oxford Communiqué issues release on the third week of each month.
-Many picks are for large-cap stocks that might be household names, such as Verizon Communications (VZ) and CVS Health (CVS).
+Many picks include large-cap stocks – some of them being household names, like Verizon Communications (VZ) and CVS Health (CVS).

-But there are companies and ETFs that you might be less familiar with as well.
+But they also include companies and ETFs that you might be less familiar with.

-Mid-month portfolios updates dispatch as necessary.
-For example, a stock recommendation may hit its stop loss, the buy-up-to price is adjusted, or readers should invest now instead of waiting for the next scheduled publication date.
+Mid-month portfolio updates dispatch as necessary.
+For example, a stock recommendation may hit its stop loss, the buy-up-to price is adjusted, or readers should invest now instead of waiting for the next publication date.

-There are four model portfolios that you can get investment ideas from:
+There are four model portfolios to take inspirations from:

 - Oxford Trading Portfolio: This is the core stock-picking portfolio for the monthly editions.
 These recommendations use stop losses to minimize downside risk.

-- Gone Fishin' Portfolio: A long-term all-weather investing strategy of stock and bond mutual funds.
+- Gone Fishin' Portfolio: A long-term, all-weather investing strategy that includes stock and bond mutual funds.
 You can rebalance annually and don't have to use trailing stops.

-- Ten-Baggers of Tomorrow: High-risk biotech companies that have the chance to earn significant gains, if successful.
+- Ten-Baggers of Tomorrow: High-risk biotech companies that can earn significant gains if successful.

 - Oxford All-Star Portfolio: Individual stocks you can hold long-term and don't use stop losses.

 Each portfolio has approximately 5-10 active recommendations at any time.
-As a result, you have more investment ideas than most investing newsletters.
+As a result, you receive more investment ideas than most investing newsletters.